 Types of grapefruit

-There are white, red, pink, and yellow varieties.
+There are white, red, and pink varieties.
 A general rule of thumb is that the sweeter varieties have a deep red flesh.

-Ruby Red became an entire category of grapefruit grown in Texas as a result of breeding programs to get redder and sweeter flesh.
+Ruby Red has since become an entire category of grapefruit grown in Texas as a result of breeding programs to get redder and sweeter flesh.
 These include several types of grapefruit that might be labeled as 'Ruby Red' or by their varietal names.
 Two of the main varieties are Rio Red and Star Ruby (sometimes labeled as, Rio Star).
-These 'ruby red' varieties are all quite similar to each other and have slightly darker flesh, are less bitter, and even sweeter than the previously listed varieties.

 Sweetest grapefruit